himanzoo/Biogrid-Project/README.md

 ## Dependencies:

 dependencies = ["pandas>=2.2.3", "sqlalchemy>=2.0.38"]

 requires-python = ">=3.12"

 tests = [
     "pytest>=8.3.4"
 ]

 ## Authors and acknowledgment
-I am Hira Manzoor and i am the author of my project.
+I am Hira Manzoor and I am the author of my project.
 I acknowledge Mr. Christian and Mr. Fabian for supporting me in this project.